Davitron/Database_Clustering/README.md

 #### HOW TO SET UP

 - Clone this repo
-- cd into the project
+- Cd into the project
-- run `export PROJECT_ID="YOUR_GCP_PROJECT_ID" in the terminal
+- Run `export PROJECT_ID="YOUR_GCP_PROJECT_ID"` in the terminal
-- create a folder called `secrets` in the root directory of this project
+- Create a folder called `secrets` in the root directory of this project
-- get your service account key from GCP and place the json file in the folder
+- [Get your service account key from GCP](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) and place the json file in the folder( Ensure you have already created an [account]() and [project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) before you do so)

 ##### create images
 - cd into `/images/templates`